JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

----
+﻿---
 mimo_pageDescription: Semantic versioning (semver) is the standard system for versioning software with public APIs.
-In this article, we describe how semver is used in practice.
-Along the way, we explain why it is used.
+In this article, we describe how you can use semver in practice.
+Along the way, we explain why you'd use it.
 mimo_pageTitle: Semantic Versioning in Practice
 mimo_pageID: semantic-versioning-in-practice
-mimo_date: Mar 3, 2018
+mimo_date: Jan 15, 2019
 mimo_shareOnFacebook: true
 mimo_shareOnTwitter:
     hashtags: semver